Jack Kevorkian: 2008 congressional race

 On March 12, 2008, Kevorkian announced plans to run for United States Congress to represent Michigan's 9th congressional district as an independent against eight-term congressman Joe Knollenberg (R-Bloomfield Hills), former Michigan Lottery commissioner and state senator Gary Peters (D-Bloomfield Township), Adam Goodman (L-Royal Oak) and Douglas Campbell (G-Ferndale).
-The race had already garnered national attention due to Democrats targeting the historically Republican district based in Oakland County, which Knollenberg barely won in 2006 against a little-known opponent, and which would suffer some of the worst brunt of the Great Recession due to declines in Detroit's automotive industry.
-Upon Kevorkian's entry into the race, one analyst viewed Kevorkian as a potential spoiler to Peters' candidacy.
+The race had already garnered national attention due to Democrats targeting the historically Republican district based in Oakland County, which Knollenberg barely won in 2006 against a little-known opponent.
+The district would suffer some of the worst brunt of the Great Recession due to declines in Detroit's automotive industry.
+Upon Kevorkian's entry into the race, one analyst viewed him as a potential spoiler to Peters' candidacy.

 Ultimately, Kevorkian received 8,987 votes (2.6% of the vote) in the election, in which Peters defeated the incumbent Knollenberg by a nine-percent margin.
 Peters would eventually serve three terms in Congress before making a successful run for the United States Senate.

-Personal life

 Illness and death

 Kevorkian had struggled with kidney problems for years.
 He was diagnosed with liver cancer, which "may have been caused by hepatitis C," according to his longtime friend Neal Nicol.
 Kevorkian was hospitalized on May 18, 2011, with kidney problems and pneumonia.
-Kevorkian's condition grew rapidly worse and he died from a thrombosis on June 3, 2011, eight days after his 83rd birthday, at William Beaumont Hospital in Royal Oak, Michigan.
+Kevorkian's condition rapidly worsened and he died from a thrombosis on June 3, 2011, at William Beaumont Hospital in Royal Oak, Michigan.
 According to his attorney, Mayer Morganroth, there were no artificial attempts to keep him alive and his death was painless.
-Kevorkian was buried in White Chapel Memorial Park Cemetery in Troy, Michigan.
+Kevorkian was buried in White Chapel Memorial Cemetery in Troy, Michigan.